pererasys/hedger-api/README.md

 # Hedger API

 Hedger performs stock analysis on companies to predict future performance.
-This Django application serves as an API for the data we process, which allows users to monitor technical indicators and performance ratings we attach to each asset.
+This Django application serves as an API for the data we process, which allows users to monitor the technical indicators and performance ratings it attaches to each asset.

 ### Environment Setup